PepsRyuu/dock-window-preview/README.md

 * Filter out Finder windows that cause crashes.
 * Show preview for minimized windows.
-* Fix issue where when interacting with a second monitor, accessibility API fails to detect hover over dock.
-    * The dock from the accessibility API perspective seems to be above where the dock is visually.
 * Keyboard Controls.
 * Nicer permissions user experience.
 * MenuBar Icon for configuring.